Mondelez International (MDLZ) Q1 2017 Results - Earnings Call Transcript

 Good afternoon and welcome to the Mondelēz International First Quarter 2017 Earnings Conference Call.
 Today's call is scheduled to last about one hour, including remarks by Mondelēz management and the question-and-answer session.

-I'd now like to turn the call over to Mr. Shep Dunlap, Vice president, Investor Relations for Mondelēz.
+I'd now like to turn the call over to Mr. Shep Dunlap, Vice President, Investor Relations for Mondelēz.
 Please go ahead, sir.

 Shep Dunlap - Mondelēz International, Inc.